 Before you plant, take the time to note the instructions on your planting packet or tag carefully.
 That way, you’ll have an idea of what conditions your plants need to do their best.

 Make sure you provide plenty of space for each plant, but don’t be afraid of planting intensively.
 This is the main benefit of growing in raised garden beds rather than a container garden.

 You can squeeze a lot more plants into a raised bed than you can a container garden - take advantage of this!

 With a raised bed, you can also install trellis cross supports to make your life easier and to support the health of your plants.

 For instance, you can use row covers or cloches to protect your plants from frost, and you can install sprinklers so that you never have to water your plants by hand again.
 It’s also easier to erect stakes and other supports that will support your plants as they grow.

 Final Thoughts on Raised Garden Beds

-Now that you know how to plant a raised garden bed, it's a matter of grabbing the tools and supplies you need to set yours up.
+Now that you know how to plant or build a DIY raised garden bed, it's a matter of grabbing the tools and supplies you need to set yours up.

 Growing in one is the smart way to maximize the amount of space you have available to grow.
 You don’t need to have a ton of know-how or experience - you just need to get creative and give raised bed kit gardening a try!